St. Louis Rams player hospitalized after shooting in Florida

 The victims drove themselves to a hospital for treatment, police said.

-Antwan Reeves, who was in the car with Bailey, had surgery soon after arriving at the hospital and was recovering on Wednesday afternoon.
-The three other passengers in the vehicle were uninjured, police said.
+The cousin, Antwan Reeves, was also injured and had surgery soon after arriving at the hospital and was recovering on Wednesday afternoon.
+The three other passengers in the vehicle, including Reeves' 5-year-old son and 10-year-old daughter, were uninjured, police said.

-St. Louis Rams officials said in a statement they were aware of the incident and had spoken to Bailey.
+"Whether you’re a coach or you’re a father or you’re a family member, anytime something like that happens, it’s very, very difficult," Fisher told reporters on Wednesday.

-"We are gathering facts about the situation and will provide updates as we learn more," the statement said.
+"The one thing that gave us hope last night was that we were able to get in touch with Sted at the hospital and there was a conversation that took place.
+So that gave us hope that he would pull through this and this was not life-threatening."

 Bailey, who played at West Virginia University, was selected in the third round by the Rams in the 2013 NFL draft.
 He has 12 receptions for 182 yards and one touchdown in eight games this season.